FreshSTART Program: Skills Training and Readiness Training for Employment

 Our team will work with eligible participants to address barriers through life skills services and increase essential skills and job readiness through job search assistance, skills training (including short-term certificate training), employment experiences and financial supports.
 Many community partnerships and employers are in place to further support the success of Participants.
-Piers has three specialized START Programs – FreshSTART, BrightSTART, and ReSTART – suited to support the unique needs of Participants!
-Located throughout the Okanagan, contact your local office today for more information and eligibility criteria!
+Located in the South Okanagan, contact Piers today for more information and eligibility criteria!

 Customized Employment Services

 Customized Employment services are designed to create unique, meaningful employment or self-employment experiences for individuals needing more intensive, specialized services.
 Job placements are specifically developed and carved to suit each individual, adhering to the guiding principles and philosophy of Customized Employment – “real work for real pay.”